A comparison theorem between Radon and Fourier-Laplace transforms for D-modules: Preliminaries

 \begin{prop} The Radon transforms preserve the following subcategories

 The affine Radon transforms preserve the following subcategories

-\end{prop} \begin{proof} First notice that the claim is clear for $* \in \{qc,h,rh\}$, because the direct and inverse image preserve quasi-coherence, holonomicity and regular holonomicity and the proper direct image preserves holonomicity and regular holonomicity.
-The functors $\mcr_\delta, \mcr_{Y}, \mcr_1$ resp. $\mcr'_\delta, \mcr'_{Y}, \mcr'_1$ preserve coherency because $\pi^U, \pi^Z$ resp. $\pi^{U'}, \pi^{Z'}$ are smooth and coherency is preserved by proper direct images.
+\end{prop} \begin{proof} First notice that the claim is clear for $* \in \{qc,h,rh\}$, because the direct image, the inverse image and the derived tensor product $\overset{L}{\otimes}$ preserve quasi-coherence, holonomicity and regular holonomicity and the proper direct image preserves holonomicity and regular holonomicity.
+The functors $\mcr_\delta, \mcr_{Y}, \mcr_1$ resp. $\mcr'_\delta, \mcr'_{Y}, \mcr'_1$ preserve coherency because $\pi^Z_1, \pi^C_1$ resp. $\pi^{Z'}_1, \pi^{C'}_1$ are smooth and coherency is preserved by proper direct images.
 In order to prove that $\mcr'_{1/t}$ preserves coherency, recall that we have the isomorphism